payne/SDR-TDOA-DF/DOCKER.md

 `docker run -it --device /dev/bus/usb --mount type=bind,src=./nice_data,dst=/SDR-TDOA-DF/nice_data argussdr/sdr-tdoa-df:release-0.3 ./tdoa_processor_three_stations.py`

 1. This command mounts `/dev/bus/usb` for accessing USB devices, like a RTL-SDR.
+2. You need a nice_data directory in whatever directory you can going to run it from.